Bahraich district

-Bahraich district is a part of Devipatan division consist of districts Bahraich, Gonda, Shravasti, Balrampur.
-You can find more than 50 famous Hindu Temple in bahraich district.

 Geography

-Bahraich borders Nepal districts Bardiya to the northwest and Banke to the northeast.
-The rest of Bahraich is surrounded by following districts in Uttar Pradesh: Lakhimpur and Sitapur on the west, Barabanki to the southwest, Gonda to the southeast, and Shravasti to the east.

-District Jail

-District Jail Bahraich situated beside Indira Stadium on Jail Road, also known as Police Line Road.
-This jail is operated since year 1848.

-Economy

-In 2006 the Ministry of Panchayati Raj named Bahraich one of the country's 250 most backward districts (out of a total of 640).
-It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+Bahraich is situated along the northern border of Uttar Pradesh.
+The northern part of the district lies in the Terai region, split between India and Nepal.
+The largest river in the district is the Ghaghra, which flows into the district from Nepal and forms the western border.

 Demographics

 According to the 2011 census Bahraich district has a population of 3,487,731, This gives it a ranking of 89th in India (out of a total of 640).
 The district has a population density of 706 PD/sqkm.
-Its population growth rate over the decade 2001–2011 was 46.08%.
+Its population growth rate over the decade 2001–2011 was 29.11%.
 Bahraich has a sex ratio of 891 females for every 1000 males, and a literacy rate of 49.32%.
+8.14% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 14.60% and 0.32% of the population respectively.

 Bahraich is a category "A" district i.e. having socio-economic and basic amenities parameters below the national average.

 Hindus are the majority population, but Muslims are a large minority.
 In urban areas Muslims are the majority.
+There are small populations of Sikhs, Christians and Buddhists in the district.

 At the time of the 2011 Census of India, 89.36% of the population in the district spoke Hindi, 7.02% Urdu, 1.82% Awadhi and 1.49% Bhojpuri as their first language.

-Tehsil
+Administration

+Tehsils

 Bahraich district comprises 6 tehsils or sub-divisions, each headed by a Sub-Divisional Magistrate (SDM):